emca-it/Energy-Log-Server-6.x/11-00-00-Building_a_cluster/11-00-00-Building_a_cluster.md

 - `node.data:`true_or_false
 - `discovery.zen.ping.unicast.hosts:`["10.0.0.4:9300","10.0.0.5:9300","10.0.0.6:9300"] - IP addresses and instances of nodes in the cluster.

+If you add a node with the role `data`, delete the contents of the `path.data` directory, by default in `/var/lib/elasticsearch`

 Restart the Elasticsearch instance of the new node:

 	systemctl restart elasticsearch